PostHog/posthog.com/contents/tutorials/react-analytics.md

 ## Capturing pageviews

 You might notice that moving between pages only captures a single pageview event.
 This is because PostHog only captures pageview events when a [page load](https://developer.mozilla.org/en-US/docs/Web/API/Window/load_event) is fired.
-Since React creates a single-page app, this only happens once, and the React router handles subsequent page changes.
+Since React creates a single-page app, this only happens once and the React router handles subsequent page changes.

 If we want to capture every route change, we must write code to capture pageviews that integrates with the router.